Three Puzzles with Covariance and Supertranslation Invariance of Angular Momentum Flux (with Solutions): Introduction

+Life is easy in Minkowski spacetime because the Lorentz generators can be defined as $J^{\mu\nu}= \int_\Sigma n_\rho T^{\rho [\mu} x^{\nu]}$, where $\Sigma$ is a complete Cauchy surface with timelike normal $n_\rho$.
+Unfortunately, this formula becomes ill-defined in general relativity and must be substituted by an integral over a 2-surface at infinity, but this is precisely what introduces supertranslation ambiguities.

+The problems we have outlined are not merely formal.
+In numerical general relativity, ambiguities due to supertranslations have been shown to affect the computation of waveforms~\cite{numrel1,numrel2} that are essential tools for detection and study of black hole mergers.
+The danger of supertranslation-dependent quantities is that they mix the effect of unobservable background noise due to very long waves to the signal due to a given physical process (gravitational scattering, black hole mergers etc.).
+This danger manifest both at the level of formal definitions and in dealing with numerical simulations that by construction have finite resolution.
+Finding unambiguous conserved charges and fluxes in general relativity is therefore a serious problem, all the more urgent now after computational advances in general relativity (see e.g.~\cite{break}) and observational discoveries~\cite{bhmerg}.

-Renewed interest in the symmetries of asymptotically flat 4D spacetime spurred by direct detection of gravitational waves from black hole mergers produced novel, supertranslation-invariant definitions for angular momentum and angular momentum flux as well as for charges and fluxes of the other Lorentz algebra generators.
+In fact, the first direct detection of gravitational waves from black hole mergers~\cite{bhmerg} renewed interest in the quest for a better definition of symmetries and conserved charges in asymptotically flat 4D spacetime.
+Novel supertranslation-invariant definitions for angular momentum and angular momentum flux as well as for charges and fluxes of the other Lorentz algebra generators have recently appeared in the literature.
 To our knowledge, the first supertranslation invariant formula for angular momentum was given in ref.~\cite{comp}.
 In fact, ref.~\cite{comp} defines the {\em Bondi charge} for angular momentum at any retarded time so it also provides a definition of flux.
 Refs.~\cite{yau21a,yau21b} give an independent definition of supertranslation-invariant Lorentz Bondi charges which, while agreeing with~\cite{comp} at retarded time $u\rightarrow -\infty$ differ at finite $u$.
 Refs.~\cite{jkp,hanoi} provide formulas for supertranslation-invariant Lorentz charges and their fluxes based on a canonical formalism that applies equally well to the quantum theory.